7446Nguyen/COFFEE_RAG/README.md

 - **backend/**: Python-based API for handling retrieval and chatbot logic.
 - **frontend/**: Website interface, designed by **Tia Barfels**, using HTML, CSS, and JavaScript.

+## 📖 Data Source

+This project utilizes coffee-related data from [coffee-recommender](https://github.com/toferk/coffee-recommender), which provides a structured dataset for coffee recommendations and descriptions.

 ## 🛠️ Technologies Used

 - **Python (42.3%)**: Backend API, chatbot logic.